0x80/shreditor/README.md

 ├── objects : XCode & Visual Studio projects for building the vx.shruthi object
 └── shreditor : Max Shreditor project files

+## Prebuilt binaries
+The prebuilt Shreditor binaries can be found [here](.
+If you want to build it from source, read on.

 ## Build the Shreditor for OSX

 1) Build the vx.shruthi object using the project at __objects/Shreditor.xcodeproj__.
 If you hit cmd+b should output __vx.shruthi.mxo__ at __objects/bin__.

+You can enable debugging output to the Max console by switching the build to development mode.
+Go to "edit (build) scheme" and select "development" as the build configuration in the "run" section.
+This will enable all DPOST macros to output their message to the Max console.

 2) Copy the vx.shruthi.mxo file to shreditor/externals.
 This makes it available to the Max project